makarcz/vm6502/ReadMe.txt

 to produce average emulation speed during single session.

 This emulator has been optimized for performance.
-I had issues with emulation speed in previous version, but I took a good look at all the critical parts of code and fixed the problems.
+I had issues with emulation speed in previous version, mostly because it was a prototype with many debugging aids enabled by default and not yet optimized for speed.
+I took a good look at all the critical parts of code and fixed the problems.
 I am sure there is still space for improvement, but now the emulation speed leaves good margin for expansion with new emulated peripherals and still should compare well to the model 1 MHz CPU.
 Emulating of pure 6502 machine code with all peripherals (memory mapped devices, I/O etc.) emulation disabled and time critical debugging facility, the op-codes execute history also disabled, returns performance in range of